ivanovdimitur00/VR-Visualization-of-articles-in-virtual-reality/README.md

 <br/>

 ## Project rquirements
-Requirements are listed on page 2 of [the diploma thesis](Diplomna_Rabota_Dimitar_Ivanov_2209013779.pdf).
+Requirements are listed on page 2 of [the diploma thesis](Diplomna_Rabota_Dimitar_Ivanov_2209013779.pdf). <br/>
-In short, I was to explore the theoretical and technical aspects of creating a virtual reality experience.
+In short, I was to explore the theoretical and technical aspects of creating a virtual reality experience. <br/>
-Originally planned to use the Oculus VR SDK, but due to technical limitations, was swapped with Google's VR SDK.
+Originally planned to use the Oculus VR SDK, but due to technical limitations, was swapped with Google's VR SDK. <br/>
+The project is meant to be created with Unity Engine.
 <br/>
 <br/>